byteofishan/TiltBuzzer/README.md

-# TiltAlert
+# TiltBuzzer

-TiltAlert is an Arduino-based tilt indicator using an ADXL accelerometer, LEDs, and a buzzer.
-When the device is tilted, an array of LEDs light up and a buzzer alerts the user.
+TiltBuzzer is an Arduino-based tilt indicator using an ADXL accelerometer, LEDs, and a buzzer.
+When the device is tilted, an array of LEDs light up and a buzzer plays different notes.

 ## Components Used:
 - Arduino Uno/Nano